xabbu42/Master/arbeit.md

 \Begin{proof}
 As we replace $(⊃ :)$ rules directly with $(⊃ □)$ rules, the two
-global definitions of prehistoric relations match.
-Moreover, all contractions are on already related subformulas and $□$ symbols.
+definitions of prehistoric relations match.
+Moreover , all contractions are on already related subformulas and $□$ symbols.
 The newly introduced $(□Cut)$ is also used on related $□$ symbols and subformulas.
 So by corollaries \ref{contrprehist} and